 iHelp offers two types of student loans to help you on your journey.

-iHELP’s student loan can be used to fund either your undergraduate or graduate education.
-Funds can be used for all of your education costs.
+You can use an iHELP private student loan to fund either your undergraduate or graduate education.
+You can use the loan for all of your education costs.

 Variable Rates: 4.71% to 9.21%